Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - Although most of the code is based on the SMARTIES v1.01 MATLAB package, only the functions necessary for calculating Raman scattering will be converted.
 - The coding style is loosely based on Google's C++ style guide, with variable, struct and function names matching closely with the ones given in the original SMARTIES code.
 - The code was written to be compiled with GCC and on hardware that correctly implements the IEEE 754 standard.
-If IEEE 754 is not supported, compiling or executing the code may cause a divide-by-zero hardware exception.

 ## Copyright Disclaimer